Business Support Measures During Coronavirus (Covid-19) Outbreak

 Phone Number: 0330 123 9717

 Department for the Economy- Guidance on Priority Sectors and Workplace Safety

 The Department for the Economy has published guidance on priority sectors during the crisis and practical principles in relation to workplace safety (In the priority sectors document see pages 5, 6 and 8 for reference to legal services).
 The guidance, found below, was developed between the Department and the Engagement Forum on Covid-19.

 Business Interruption Insurance

 It is important to contact your provider, however the vast majority of business interruption insurance policies that firms may have taken out will likely not include cover for losses caused by a pandemic.
-These policies typically insure against damage to property, although there may be clauses in some policies which may cover COVID-19 if it was to become a “notified disease”.
+These policies typically insure against damage to property.
+However, there may be clauses in some policies which may cover COVID-19, given that the Government has taken steps to list it as a “notifiable disease”.